qiboteam/qibocal/doc/source/protocols/qubit_spectroscopy.rst

 Acquisition
 ^^^^^^^^^^^

-The full acquisition procedure is described in :func:`qibocal.protocols.qubit_spectroscopy.acquisition`
+The full acquisition procedure is described in :func:`qibocal.protocols.qubit_spectroscopy._acquisition`

 Here is the corresponding plot: